 List the names of all institutions (even high school) attended and your degree.
 If you have undergone some professional training, include your certifications or licenses.
 A successful CV should contain your research and teaching experience, the list of publications (including dates), scholarships/fellowships, your honors, and awards.

 Along with names of companies, employment dates, mention your main achievements and responsibilities.
 It’s better to put emphasis on the most recent jobs.

 CV covers all spheres of professional and personal life.
 Feel free to list your interests and hobbies, especially, if it’s relevant to a job opening.
 It’s not required, but if you know a person that will give you an enthusiastic reference, don’t even hesitate and add ‘References’ section.

 There is no specific CV format.
 Your main job is to make sure it’s well-organized and clear of spelling and grammar errors.
 Your CV should be logical and easy to read.
 In order to do this, you can use topic headings and create bullet-point lists.
 Arrange all sections, so they showcase your main strengths in relation to the desired position.

 As a CV is much longer than a common resume, it’s desirable to include page numbers (except for the first one).

 You are the person who determines what to include in your CV.
 The sections can also depend on a position you are applying for (e.g. you should include some additional personal information if you want to go international, but it’s optional for a fellowship program).
 You can emphasize a specific area of expertise (education or work experience).

 When listing your main responsibilities in a resume, you cut down a full sentence to some basic components, however, it’s better to include full sentences and use action words in a CV.

 When it comes to which one to choose — CV or resume, it’s better to remember these main differences.
-Our tips will definitely help you in getting a desired job.
+Our tips will definitely help you in getting the desired job.